-In November 2022, we and Touchlight IP Limited, or Touchlight, entered into a license and collaboration agreement or with Novartis to provide Novartis certain rights regarding the Touchlight License Agreement, development of potential gene therapy product candidates for the treatment of spinal muscular atrophy and to authorize historical use by us collaborate with Novartis to develop gene therapy product candidates for the treatment of Huntington's disease.
-The joint steering committee with Neurocrine selected a development candidate for the FA Program in February 2024, and we and Neurocrine expect the FA Program to advance into first-in-human clinical trials in 2025.
-The joint steering committee's selection of a certain DNA preparation process, or development candidate for the Subject DNA Preparation Process, FA Program triggered a \$5.0 million milestone payment to us, which we received in March 2024.
-The joint steering committee with Neurocrine also selected a development candidate for the GBA1 Program in April 2024, and we and Neurocrine expect to authorize the prospective exploitation of TRACER Capsids created file an IND application with the use FDA for the GBA1 Program in 2025.
-The joint steering committee's selection of a development candidate for the GBA1 Program triggered a \$3.0 million milestone payment to us, which we expect to receive during the second quarter of 2024.
+Phase 1b multiple ascending dose, or MAD, trial of VY-TAU01 VY7523 in patients with early AD in 2025, which has the potential to generate initial data for slowing the spread of pathological tau via tau positron emission tomography, or PET, imaging in the second half of 2026.
+We identified a lead development candidate for the SOD1 silencing gene actively advancing two later preclinical stage programs: a glucocerebrosidase 1, or GBA1, gene therapy program for Parkinson's disease and other GBA1-mediated diseases, or the GBA1 Program, and a frataxin, or FXN, gene therapy program for Friedreich's ataxia, or the FA Program.
+The joint steering committee with Neurocrine selected a development candidate for the FA Program in February 2024, and we and Neurocrine expect to file an IND application with the FDA for the FA Program in 2025.
+The joint steering committee with Neurocrine also selected a development candidate for the GBA1 Program in April 2024, and we and Neurocrine expect to file an IND application with the FDA for the GBA1 Program in 2025.
+Pursuant to such our agreements with Neurocrine, we are also working with Neurocrine on five early-stage programs for the research, development, manufacture and commercialization of gene therapies designed to address central nervous system diseases or conditions associated with rare genetic targets.
+We have also entered into agreements with licensees including Novartis and Alexion to license or to provide options to receive exclusive licenses to certain TRACER Capsids.
+In December 2023, we entered into a license and collaboration agreement with Novartis to provide Novartis certain rights regarding the development of potential gene therapy product candidates for the treatment of spinal muscular atrophy and to collaborate with Novartis to develop gene therapy product candidates for the treatment of Huntington's disease.
+The joint steering committee We have also entered into agreements with Neurocrine selected a development candidate for the FA Program in February 2024, licensees including Novartis and we and Neurocrine expect the FA Program Alexion to advance into first-in-human clinical trials in 2025.
+The joint steering committee's selection of a development candidate for the FA Program triggered a \$5.0 million milestone payment license or to us, which we received in March 2024.
+The joint steering committee with Neurocrine also selected a development candidate for the GBA1 Program in April 2024, and we and Neurocrine expect to file an IND application with the FDA for the GBA1 Program in 2025.
+The joint steering committee's selection of a development candidate for the GBA1 Program triggered a \$3.0 million milestone payment to us, which we expect provide options to receive during the second quarter of 2024. exclusive licenses to certain TRACER Capsids.